-What are stretch marks and can it occur as a result of breast augmentation in Australia?
+What are stretch marks and can it occur as a result of breast augmentation mammoplasty in Australia?

-A lot of people interested in breast augmentation in Australia often have concerns about the procedure.
-One such concern is that it might actually result to unsightly stretch marks.
-So just how valid of a concern is it especially with breast augmentation cost in Australia which most women would find rather significant?
+A lot of people interested in breast augmentation mammoplasty in Australia often have concerns about the procedure.
+One such concern is that it might actually result in stretch marks.
+So just how valid of a concern is it?

-Now the truth of the matter is that stretch marks or “striae” which is the technical term for such a condition can indeed occur after a breast augmentation procedure but such cases are actually very rare especially in the hands of an experienced and reputable cosmetic surgeon like our very own Dr. Tavakoli.
-Call us today on 1300 368 107 to book a consultation and know more about some of the best breast augmentation in Australia!
+Now the truth of the matter is that stretch marks or “striae” which is the technical term for such a condition can indeed occur after a breast augmentation mammoplasty procedure but such cases are uncommon when the surgery is performed by an experienced and reputable surgeon like Dr. Tavakoli.
+Call us on 1300 368 107 to book a consultation and learn more about breast augmentation mammoplasty in Australia!

-Now in our case, we’ve only had a few documented cases of stretch marks after having served the market for breast augmentation in Australia for almost 20 years.
+We have seen a few documented cases of stretch marks after having served the market for breast augmentation mammoplasty in Australia for almost 20 years.
+This means there is a risk, though slim, of stretch marks occurring.
 Such cases often involve patients with a known predisposition for stretch marks and those who’ve failed to follow the proper recover procedure – lifting heavy weight or doing any kind of heavy work involving the upper body earlier than 2 to 3 weeks after the procedure against the advice that they’ve been given.

-Factors that can cause stretch marks following a breast augmentation procedure
+Factors that can cause stretch marks following a breast augmentation mammoplasty procedure

-Breast augmentation prior to pregnancy – pregnancy naturally enlarges a women’s breast making it more conducive to breast augmentation.
-Young women who are yet to experience such a stage in their lives are also more likely to develop stretch marks after breast augmentation in Australia.
+Breast augmentation mammoplasty prior to pregnancy – pregnancy naturally enlarges a women’s breast making it more conducive to breast augmentation mammoplasty.
+Young women who are yet to experience such a stage in their lives are also more likely to develop stretch marks after breast augmentation mammoplasty in Australia.

 Women with thin and fair skin are more prone to stretch marks as such skin types are often extremely sensitive.

 The size of the implant – choosing too large of a breast implant with sizes around 400 to 450 cc can also be a contributing factor for stretch marks.
 Such implant can present a significant stress on the breast tissue and the skin around the area making it another risk factor for stretch marks.
-A good and experienced plastic surgeon ought to be able to assist you with selecting the best size for your breast implant to yield the safest and most desirable results for breast augmentation in Australia.
+An experienced plastic surgeon ought to be able to assist you with selecting an appropriate size for your breast implant during your consultation for breast augmentation mammoplasty in Australia.